Alexis-Bll/network-lab-portfolio/enterprise-network-lab/topology/README.md

 Two versions of the topology are included to demonstrate the progression of the lab from a private enterprise WAN design to a more complete enterprise network with public internet connectivity and centralised services.

-Both versions are designed using CCNA-level networking concepts and reflect real-world enterprise architecture and design principles.
+Both versions are built using CCNA-level networking concepts and are designed to reflect real-world enterprise architecture and design principles.

 ---